chbatey/java-async-talk/README.md

 ### Demo

+* Show the BasicService file and reference back to discussing it
-* Show the Service file that we will add to
+* Show the two service files we will be able to implement by the time we're done: Sync and Async TV service

 * Show the synchronous test for UserService, ChannelsService and PermissionsService
+* Explain that all calls are delayed by 500 milliseconds to handle delay
 * Explain that all methods are implemented synchronously, Future, ListenableFuture and CompletableFuture
-* Go through thr requirements
+* Go through the requirements

-Requirement 1: Check chbatey has the SPORTS permission
+Requirement 1: Check user chbatey has the SPORTS permission
 * Implement synchronously

 Requirement 2:  Check chbatey can watch SkySportsOne